Introduction to Painting A with Milena Spasic

 • SUPPLY LIST: Intro to Painting - Instructor: Milena Spasic

-• Paint - you may use either oil or acrylic paint in this class*
+• Paint - you may use either oil or acrylic paint in this class* please note that most intermediate and advanced painting classes require students to be comfortable with oil painting.

 Please no student grade paint.
 Look for tubes with “artist’s grade “ on the label.